Shock9616/PyText3/README.md

 ## Dependancies
  - Python 3
- - Pygments (For syntax highlighting)
+ - Pygments (For syntax highlighting NOTE: Not currently supported.
+Support will be added soon.)

 ## Running the editor
 To run PyText3, all you have to do is run the main.py file.